 Deep in history, we start with the tale of the first Dragon Rider, Hualiama Dragonfriend.
 Born in an era when Humans have barely shaken off draconic rule, Hualiama is a woman whose fierce love and bravery will set her against every taboo and law of Humankind and Dragonkind.
 For when a woman loves a Dragon, that love will change the world.

-This series consists of four volumes – Dragonfriend, Dragonlove and Dragonsoul are complete, Dragonstar is planned for 2017.
+This complete series consists of four volumes – Dragonfriend, Dragonlove, Dragonsoul and Dragonstar.
 A standalone series.
 Read in any order with the others.

 [SECOND - SHAPESHIFTER DRAGON LEGENDS - The Pygmy Dragon, The Onyx Dragon]